ashleychontos/pySYD/docs/guide/input.rst

 Getting started
 ***************

-In case you somehow missed it -- there is a convenient way for you to get started right away -- which is by running the ``pySYD`` setup feature.
+In case you missed it -- there is a convenient way for you to get started right away -- which is by running the ``pySYD`` setup feature.
 Running the command will provide *all* of the relevant files that are discussed in detail on this page.

-To read more details about the setup feature, please visit our :ref:`Installation <..installation>` or :ref:`Quickstart<..quickstart>` pages.
+To read more details about the setup feature, please visit our :ref:`Installation <installation>` or :ref:`Quickstart <quickstart>` pages.
 You can also see how it works directly by visiting :ref:`the API <pipeline>`.

 Inputs